priceops/priceops.org/content/index.md

    purchase flow, billing, and feature delivery.
 2. Separation of Ownership: changes in one area do not require tightly-coupled changes in any other area.
-3. Pricing plans can be changed or updated without changing application code, or affecting existing customers.
+3. Pricing plans can be added without changing application code, or affecting existing customers.

 Many organizations have come to solutions similar to the 5 Pillars of PriceOps, often at the end of a long and costly